Spanish–Ottoman Wars: Total war (1560–1574): Djerba, Malta, Lepanto, and Tunis

-Also in the Portuguese theater will occur the Siege of Malacca (1568) in the Portuguese East Indies, which was instigated by the Ottoman expeditions to Aceh from 1564, whom also supplied cannonneers and mercenaries from all the Turkish Empire to the Aceh-Kalinyamat Sultanate alliance, although the Portuguese were triumphant in that engagement (with the help of Johor Sultanate).
-Despite it, the Ottoman-Acehnese alliance still instigated further sieges to Malacca (like in 1570), and would support the offers from the Muslim Indian Deccan sultanates (specially an embassy from Adil Shahi/Bijapur in the name of the Muslim alliance from the Battle of Talikota against the pro-Portuguese Vijayanagara Empire) to develop an Anti-Portuguese League of the Indies (along Kingdom of Sitawaka, Gujarat Sultanate, Johor Sultanate) to expel Catholic Church in India and instigate a war front in the Indian Ocean with the main goal to crush the Portuguese India Armadas from Goa to Malacca (distracting them to support Spaniards in the Mediterranean-Atlantic Ocean wars of the period).'
+In addition, the Portuguese theater saw the Siege of Malacca (1568) in the Portuguese East Indies.
+This siege was instigated by the Ottoman expeditions to Aceh from 1564, which also supplied cannonneers and mercenaries from all the Turkish Empire to the Aceh-Kalinyamat Sultanate alliance, although the Portuguese were triumphant in that engagement (with the help of the Johor Sultanate).
+Nevertheless, the Ottoman–Acehnese alliance instigated further sieges to Malacca (as in 1570), and it supported the offers from the Muslim Indian Deccan sultanates—especially an embassy from Adil Shahi/Bijapur in the name of the Muslim alliance from the Battle of Talikota against the pro-Portuguese Vijayanagara Empire—with two goals.
+The first goal was developing an anti-Portuguese League of the Indies (along with the Kingdom of Sitawaka, the Gujarat Sultanate, and the Johor Sultanate) to expel the Catholic Church in India.
+The second goal was instigating a war front in the Indian Ocean to crush the Portuguese India Armadas from Goa to Malacca (distracting them to support Spaniards in the Mediterranean-Atlantic Ocean wars of the period).'